Lincolnton–Lincoln County Regional Airport

-Lincolnton–Lincoln County Regional Airport is a public use airport located five nautical miles (9 km) east of the central business district of Lincolnton, a city in Lincoln County, North Carolina, United States.
-It is owned by the City of Lincolnton & Lincoln County.
+Lincoln County Regional Airport is a public use airport located five nautical miles (9 km) east of the central business district of Lincolnton, a city in Lincoln County, North Carolina, United States.
+It is owned by Lincoln County.
 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is a general aviation airport (it had previously been a reliever airport).

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned IPJ by the FAA but has no designation from the IATA.

 Facilities and aircraft

-Lincolnton–Lincoln County Regional Airport covers an area of 453 acre at an elevation of 877 feet (267 m) above mean sea level.
+Lincoln County Regional Airport covers an area of 453 acre at an elevation of 877 feet (267 m) above mean sea level.
 It has one runway designated 5/23 with an asphalt surface measuring 5,500 by 100 feet (1,676 x 30 m).

 For the 12-month period ending June 6, 2008, the airport had 34,100 aircraft operations, an average of 93 per day: 97% general aviation and 3% military.
 At that time there were 71 aircraft based at this airport: 87% single-engine, 10% multi-engine and 3% helicopter.